strips/spyglass/README.md

 ## Prerequisites

--   Raspberry Pi OS Bullseye
+-   Raspberry Pi OS Bookworm
 -   [Picamera2](https://github.com/raspberrypi/picamera2) - Already installed on Raspberry Pi OS Bullseye
 -   Python 3.8+
 -   A camera supported by libcamera and connected to the Raspberry Pi